eeshvardasikcm/insight-for-good-platform-adk/council.md

 ## 3. Licensing Decision Process for Apache 2.0 Adoption

 ### 3.1.
 Formal Proposal
-The specific proposal to change the license for [Specify Project/Product/Work Name] from "All Rights Reserved" to "Apache License 2.0" is formally brought before the Council.
+The specific proposal to change the license for [Insights for Good Community Edition] from "All Rights Reserved" to "Apache License 2.0" is formally brought before the Council.

 ### 3.2.
 Information Gathering & Review Phase
 1.  **Research & Analysis:** The Council will undertake or commission research into the implications of adopting the Apache License 2.0.
 This includes: